AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * HecBench fdtd3d - LLVM-IR contains `llvm.memmmove` intrinsic which is not implemented in clspv.
 * Hecbench rsbench - Error processing GEP into alloca array of `type { double, double }` struct.
 * Cloverleaf - Malformed LLVM-IR PHI instruction being output that cannot be read when bitcode is deserialized by clspv.
+This a symptom that has been seem when an kernel tries to pointer chase a linked list.

 ### PCUDA